 As mentioned above the time is read via peripheral discs.
 The two discs rotate throughout the day, and the fixed orange needle at 6 o’clock indicates the hours and minutes at any given time.

 Under the hood, and visible through the screw-in caseback, is the beautifully finished AgenGraphe movement (caliber 6361), which despite not having a rotor visible is an automatic movement.
 The oscillating weight (rotor), is ingeniously hidden underneath the mainplate, in between the dial and the bottom of the movement.

 Aesthetically, the finishing is impeccably done, from bridges that feature hand chamfered and polished edges to components that are black polished, Geneva striped, or straight-grained – everything is executed to Haute horology levels.

 Technically speaking, from the hidden oscillating weight to the unique chronograph configuration, to the specially shaped column-wheel – that results in one of the smoothest actions I’ve ever experienced when you push the start, stop, and reset – this 3Hz automatic movement, which’s made from 477 total components (67 jewels) is as sophisticated as it is beautiful.

 Each of the Track 1 chronographs, whether the Launch Edition or the Geneva Edition has a tonneau-shaped case that measures 43 mm x 15 mm, crafted in Grade 5 titanium for the former, and 18K yellow gold for the latter.
 Both models are paired with soft handmade calfskin straps (black for the Launch Edition and dark green for the Geneva Edition).
-Water-resistance is 100 meters.
+The water resistance is 100 meters.